Skip to main content

 Invite a new workbench member

-1. Click your avatar in the top right corner and select Workbench members.
+1. Click the 'manage' button in the bottom left corner and select Workbench members.

 2. Click ‘invite new member’.